TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/RequestHandling/Index.rst

 #.
 TYPO3 will call the first middleware with request and the next middleware.

 #.
-Each middleware is processed, see :ref:`request-handling-middleware`.
+Each middleware is processed, see :ref:`request-handling-middlewares`.

 #.
 In the end each middleware has to return a PSR-7 response.